Designed by Leon Battista Alberti in the 1440s for one of Florence’s richest families, this palazzo is arguably the first Renaissance...

 Deconsecrated in the 19th century, Chiesa di San Pancrazio is home to this small art museum displaying sculptures, portraits and...

 Chiesa di Santa Trìnita

-A veteran guidebook favourite built around melt-in-your-mouth crostini (toast), Tuscan meats, fine pasta and roasted meats served at...
+A veteran guidebook favourite built around traditional crostini (toast), Tuscan meats, fine pasta and roasted meats served at shared...

 Via del Parione 60r · interesting places nearby

 This charming shop is a one-woman affair – Letizia Fiorini sits at the counter and makes her distinctive puppets by hand in between assisting customers.
 You'll find Pulchinella (Punch), Arlecchino the clown, beautiful servant girl Colombina, Doctor Peste (complete with plague mask), cheeky Brighella, swashbuckling Il Capitano and many other characters from traditional Italian puppetry.